Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holiday.

 Sometimes the hardest part is letting others know.
 After that, they expect you not to eat it.
 And they’ll probably be watching. 🙂 All the more motivation for you.

-When you are at an occasion you may feel old temptations pushing in.
+Old temptations can be overwhelming.
 This is the perfect time for a bathroom break.
 Give yourself a pep talk, take 10 deep breaths, relax, and remind yourself of your ‘why’.

 Tell yourself you’ve got this, think of coming back to this blog post and leaving a comment on how you rocked that party.